dmitry-yudakov/loadtest_tools/Readme.md

 It's possible to set _active_dialogs_ cap limiting total number of active dialogs.

 Setting _response_time_msec_ allows the shaper to decide home many new dialogs to start after given dialog ends based on its average response time.
-It starts 2 if average response time is lower than _response_time_msec_, 0 - if average response time is higher than response_time_msec and 1 if the times are close (this one not ready yet).
+It starts 2 if average response time is lower than _response_time_msec_, 0 - if average response time is higher than response_time_msec and 1 if the times are close (_response_time_delta_msec_ defines acceptable closeness).

 Creating your new dialogs is implemented by calling _callback_new_ parameter that you provide.
 When _callback_new_ called, the arguments are _cbDone_, _cbResp_ and _cbReq_.
 Calling _cbDone_ indicates end of given dialog, calling _cbResp_ registers internally response time since last _cbResp/cbReq_ calling or dialog begin.
 Calling _onReq_ resets internal timestamp, used for calculating response time - you may omit it if you send request right after receiving response.